Skip to main content

 • “The quests add just enough sense of direction to make the exploration a little more interesting, and gives a back-story (complete with a powerful aristocratic lady who you are interested in gaining the admiration of).”

-• “If you want a storytelling game and adventure, stay away from it; it's more like a slight improvement of Port Royale 2, and it is not much of an improvement.”
+• “If you want story-driven games and adventure, stay away from it; it's more like a slight improvement of Port Royale 2, not much of an improvement.”

 • grinding